Get

 Most serious spinal injuries with a Corgi start with something small.
 But if you can catch the small injuries, you can treat them early on and reduce the risk of them progressing to something more serious.

-If you notice your Corgi is experiencing back pain, reach out to a vet for further advice.
-They might recommend a back brace or a form of pain management to help them with their injury.
+If you notice your Corgi is experiencing back pain, limping, or a stiff gait, reach out to a vet as soon as possible for further advice.
+They will recommend strict rest and pain management to help them with their injury.

 Just like daily exercise helps with preventing injuries, it goes a long way for your Corgi, too!
-Daily exercise will help them build up the necessary muscles to support their back, and it’ll help keep them at a healthy weight.
+Gentle daily exercise will help them build up the necessary muscles to support their back, and it’ll help keep them at a healthy weight.

 Aim for at least two 30-minute walks a day with your Corgi each day and give them plenty of time to run around a dog park or a yard.